Kitware/kwcoco/README.rst

         We also have a new top-level dictionary to specify all the possible keypoint categories.

+        TODO: Support WTK

     Auxiliary Channels:
         For multimodal or multispectral images it is possible to specify auxiliary channels in an image dictionary as follows:

         {
-            'id': int, 'file_name': str
+            'id': int,
-            'channels': <spec>,  # a spec code that indicates the layout of these channels.
+            'file_name': str,    # path to the "base" image (may be None) 'name': str,         # a unique name for the image (must be given if file_name is None) 'channels': <spec>,  # a spec code that indicates the layout of the "base" image channels.
             'auxiliary': [  # information about auxiliary channels {
-                    'file_name':
+                    'file_name': str,
                     'channels': <spec>
                 }, ... # can have many auxiliary channels with unique specs ]